Jords001/SpacemanReflection/readme.md

 	# warning-ignore:unused_argument
 	func _on_enemyDieArea2D_body_entered(_body):#On area entered
 		dead = true #set dead to true so that physics process is passed speed = 0 #set speed to 0 so that velocity in turn is 0
+		$enemyKillArea2D.queue_free()
+		$enemyDieArea2D.queue_free()#cull script and children
+		eBS.stop()# this calls the animation to stop eBS.play("blobSplat")#this then calls the death animation
+		deAu.play()#play death audio
+		yield(get_tree().create_timer(eBSsttime), "timeout")#wait eBSsttime .268 seconds
+		eBAu.queue_free()#queue free idle audio
+		eBS.queue_free()#queue free sprite
+		yield(get_tree().create_timer(eBAusttime), "timeout")# wait another .407 seconds
+		queue_free()#free entire queue of enemyBody2D

+Adding a win zone was rather trivial after all of this.
+I used the following code, adding a if fuel is larger than x under the fuel count of player

+	func _ready():#On ready when first entering scene
+		$Label.hide()#Hides the child Label
+	func _on_Area2D_body_entered(body):#On entering the body
+		if body.get("liftoff"):#if the body that entered has a variable liftoff
+				# warning-ignore:return_value_discarded
+				get_tree().change_scene("res://levelOne.tscn")#Then change the scene(set to same scene for now)
+		else:
+			$Label.show()#(else show the label which has the text not enough fuel
+			#print("not enough fuel")###FOR DEBUGGING

+	# warning-ignore:unused_argument
+	func _on_WinArea2D2_body_exited(_body):#On exiting the body
+		$Label.hide()#Hide child label

+I mostly added Audio on Wednesday night, which went relatively error free.
+I did change a few things after learning about queue_free on individual nodes.

+Thursday 8th September
+Today in class I was getting colleagues to look at my game and see what they thought and what might need adding, most of the thoughts were as follows

+A story if time provides
+A death animation for the player and for the enemy
+A reflection of stars that scrolls/moves in the helmet (not sure how I would do this without some kind of in game mask Rocketship leaving animation

+I started by working on the death animations, the blob splatting and a skull showing up on player and a UI element.

+at first I had trouble with the UI element using a sprite because it had no show or hide properties like the Labels, so my original code looked something along the lines of

+	deathSp.show()#shows death sprite
+which changed to
+	deathSp.visible = true

+I also was trying to disable input initially by using a tree line of code

+	get_tree().get_root().set_disable_input(true)

+This wasn't working and instead added a variable called alive and gave it a boolean true/false and added to the top of my physics process a variable check

+	if alive == (true):

+I ended up with a death function which looks like this

+	func death():
+		alive = false
+		deathSp.visible = true #sets the sprite to visible aS.play("padeath")#plays the animation padeath
+		yield(get_tree().create_timer(deathtime_in_seconds), "timeout")
+		# warning-ignore:return_value_discarded
+		get_tree().reload_current_scene()

+Presto, the player gets a death notice and is unable to move the onscreen player.

+The next thing I struggled with I covered a little bit already, that was the Enemy death animation, the enemy script was in it's entirety being culled before it could play the animation or the sound.
+The work around for this was culling nodes one at a time and using timers so that neither the animation or sound would get cut off.

+	func _on_enemyDieArea2D_body_entered(_body):#On area entered
+		dead = true #set dead to true so that physics process is passed speed = 0 #set speed to 0 so that velocity in turn is 0